near/docs/docs/1.concepts/abstraction/chain-signatures.md

 3.

-### 2. Request Signature
+### 2. Signature Request

-In order to request a chain signature, the user first calls the `sign` method on the `multichain.near`, which posses the following signature:
+Once a payload is created and ready to sign, a signature request is made by calling `sign` a deployed smart contract `multichain.near`.
+This method takes two parameters:
+  - **payload:** A payload (transaction, message, data, etc.) signed by a NEAR account
+  - **path:** The destination for signed payload (ex. ethereum-1)

 ```rust
   pub fn sign(payload: [u8; 32], path: String) -> Signature
 ```
 _[See the full code in Github](https://github.com/near/mpc-recovery/blob/bc85d66833ffa8537ec61d0b22cd5aa96fbe3197/contract/src/lib.rs#L263)_

-The method takes two parameters indicating: the **transaction** that the user wants to sign (`payload`), and which **account** (`path`) should be used to sign (more on this [later](#3-mpc-signature)).

-For example, the user could ask to sign a transaction to `send 0.1ETH to ...` (payload) using the account `ethereum-1` (path).
+For example, a user could request a signature for sending `...0.1 ETH to 0x060f1...` **(payload)** on `ethereum-1` **(path)**.

-After a request is made, the `sign` method will start recursively calling itself while waiting for a signature from the [MPC service](#3-mpc-signature).
+After a request is made, the `sign` method starts recursively calling itself while waiting for a signature from the [MPC signing service](#3-mpc-signing-service).

 <details>
 <summary> A Contract Recursively Calling Itself? </summary>

-NEAR contracts do not have a way to wait for an external agent and then resume computations.
-Instead, one can make the contract call itself again, and check on each iteration if the result is ready.
+Due to NEAR's asynchronous nature, contracts can not pause and wait for a promise to resolve or process to complete before resuming.
+This can be resolved by utilizing callbacks or in this case, making the contract call itself again and again checking on each iteration if the result is ready.

-Each call will take 1 block, and thus 1 second of waiting.
-After a certain period of time, either the contract will have the result and return it, or it will run our of GAS.
+Note that each call will take one block (~1 second) and after a period of time the contract will either complete the result and return it, or run out of GAS.

 </details>

 <hr class="subsection" />